a-sit-plus/warden-supreme/docs/docs/bg/platforms.md

 * authentic OS
 * an unmodified app published by the app's legitimate developer

-Signum Supreme supports this procedure out of the box.
+Warden Supreme supports this procedure out of the box.

 !!! warning inline end
     Since iOS only supports hardware attestation, it is impossible to use attestation on a simulator.
 Trying to do so will cause exceptions to be thrown or even cause app hangs or crashes!
 The same is true for biometric auth.